lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### root_url

-This is the full URL used to access Grafana from a web browser.
+This is the full URL used to access ThingSPIN from a web browser.
 This is important if you use Google or GitHub OAuth authentication (for the callback URL to be correct).

 > **Note:** This setting is also important if you have a reverse proxy
-> in front of Grafana that exposes it through a subpath.
+> in front of ThingSPIN that exposes it through a subpath.
 In that
 > case add the subpath to the end of this URL setting.

 ### serve_from_sub_path
 > Available in 6.3 and above

-Serve Grafana from subpath specified in `root_url` setting.
+Serve ThingSPIN from subpath specified in `root_url` setting.
 By default it is set to `false` for compatibility reasons.

 By enabling this setting and using a subpath in `root_url` above, e.g.
-`root_url = http://localhost:3000/grafana`, Grafana will be accessible on
+`root_url = http://localhost:3000/grafana`, ThingSPIN will be accessible on
 `http://localhost:3000/grafana`.

 ### static_root_path

 The path to the directory where the front end files (HTML, JS, and CSS files).
-Defaults to `public` which is why the Grafana binary needs to be executed with working directory set to the installation path.
+Defaults to `public` which is why the ThingSPIN binary needs to be executed with working directory set to the installation path.

 ### enable_gzip